Saint Hill Manor: L. Ron Hubbard purchase

-L. Ron Hubbard, the founder of the Scientology organisation, bought the mansion from Sawai Man Singh, the Maharajah of Jaipur, in 1959 after meeting at a casino in London.
-The Maharaja needed to settle his gambling debts.
-Hubbard claimed in a subsequent lecture that he purchased the property for £58,000.
-He lived there with his family until early 1966 before moving abroad.
+L. Ron Hubbard, the founder of the Scientology organisation, bought the Saint Hill estate from the Maharaja of Jaipur, Man Singh II, in 1959 for a reported price of £18,000.
+He lived there with his family until early 1966 before moving abroad, but never returned following the British government's decision in 1968 to declare him an "undesirable alien".

-Under Hubbard's ownership, the manor was extensively modified, with a series of extensions and new buildings constructed on the estate during the 1960s, 1970s and 1980s to accommodate the training facilities and attendant administration functions.
-The largest is a mock-Norman castle built adjacent to the main manor house after 1968 to provide a purpose-built training facility for Scientology followers.
+Under Hubbard's ownership, the house was extensively modified, with a series of extensions and new buildings constructed on the estate during the 1960s, 1970s and 1980s to accommodate the training and administration functions.
+The largest of these is a mock-gothic castle built after 1968 adjacent to the original house to provide a training facility for Scientology followers.
 The East Grinstead Urban District Council initially refused planning permission.
-After a public enquiry, however, the Church of Scientology was granted permission to go ahead with the construction of "Saint Hill Castle".
+After a public enquiry, however, the Church of Scientology was granted permission to proceed with the construction of "Saint Hill Castle".

 Saint Hill Manor served as Hubbard's organisational headquarters until 1967.
-It was inaugurated in 1955 and was the site where Hubbard “announced Scientology milestones emerging from his research.”
 It was also the site of the organisation's first Distribution Centre, which was operative for the organisation's missionary outreach.

+In August 1972, Saint Hill Manor was Grade II listed on the National Heritage List for England.

 2015 renovations

 The Church of Scientology's renovations on the Saint Hill Manor were completed in the summer of 2015 and are reported to have cost a total of US$16 million.
-The organisation claims that they are preserving it as a “historic monument.”
+The organisation claims that they are preserving it as a "historic monument".
 Its leader David Miscavige and Scientologist actor Tom Cruise donated $10,000 to cover the local rugby team's costs and invited team director Phil Major to an annual gala when their activities were disrupted for six months because of the renovations.
 Saint Hill Manor is now a museum that features the works of L. Ron Hubbard, and exhibits about what the Scientology organisation claims are his accomplishments.